-The lessons in groups 1, 2 and 3
+The lessons in grades 1, 2 and 3

-The curriculum in group 1 is not divided into subjects but integrated in a theme.
+The curriculum in grade 1 and 2 is not divided into subjects but integrated in a theme.
 Thematic work gives cohesion to all activities, wherein each child can develop at their own level.
 The teachers guide and stimulate the learning process of each child.
-In groups 1 and 2 we follow the KIJK! developmental lines and IPC.
-The themes fit the world experience of the child so that the motivation and involvement of children increases: they are enthusiastic and "live what they learn."
+In grades 1 and 2 we follow the KIJK! developmental lines and IPC.
+The themes match the children's perception of the world so that the motivation and involvement of children increases: they are enthusiastic and "live what they learn."

 The joint instruction is given during circle times.
-Preparatory reading, literacy and numeracy are offered among other things.
+Phonics, literacy and numeracy are offered among other things.
 The goals from all the lessons during circle time will return when working independently and during play and work lessons.
-In groups 1, 2 and 3 we work with a planning board.
+In grades 1, 2 and 3 we work with a planning board.
 This is a board where the children can independently choose what activities they want to do.
 The children are stimulated every time to develop themselves by offering challenging materials and a wide range of activities in the zone of proximal development of the child.
 The teacher creates a stimulating learning environment by setting up the corners of the classroom with playing, learning and developmental materials.